Array

 Make homemade cards

 A homemade card is a great way to show you care.
-It can contain an inside joke, a picture of a recent trip or a romantic message.
+It can contain an inside joke, a picture or a romantic message.
 Whatever the card, the time you spend on a homemade card can reflect the value you place on your relationship.

 Find a recipe that mimics your partner’s favorite restaurant dish

 Instead of going out to eat, whip something up at home.
-To make the meal a bit more special, find a recipe that mimics one of their favorites.
+To make the meal more special, find a recipe that mimics one of their favorites or decorate the table with candles.

 Don’t discount the discount coupons

-Look for Valentine’s Day deals at various small businesses like spas, group class studio, or restaurants.
+Look for Valentine’s Day deals at small businesses like spas, group-class studios or restaurants.
 You may find a discount doing something you never thought of before.

 Gift based on their “love language”